 Reaching an agreement on financial and property division outside of court is another way to reduce divorce costs significantly.

-🔑 Key takeaway: Amicable agreements on financial and property division, formalised by a consent order, can significantly cut down divorce costs.
+🔑 Key takeaway: Amicable agreements on financial and property division, formalised by a consent order, can significantly reduce divorce costs.

 DIY Divorce Kits

-For those seeking an even more cost-effective route, DIY divorce kits are available.
+DIY divorce kits are available for those seeking an even more cost-effective route.
 These kits provide the necessary forms and instructions for filing a divorce application independently.

 However, it’s crucial to ensure all documents are correctly completed to avoid delays or additional fees.